tommymcc21/Exercise-02b-Bullets-And-Asteroids/README.md

 # Exercise-02b-Bullets-And-Asteroids

-Exercise for MSCH-C220 Tommy McCullough
+Exercise for MSCH-C220 Tommy McCullough, nothing would save, im just turning in what i have, i need some help

 A user-controlled ship for a space-shooter game.
 Recently added the ability to shoot at asteroids.
 Created in Unity.